kristianfoerster/hswt-cch/index.md

 * Short description: hydrological modeling, data analysis
 * Supervisor: Kristian Förster
 * Start: flexible
 * Short description: Utilizing hydrological models is a proven method to quantify the effect of Nature-based Solutions (NbS) on the water balance.
-Yet, "hyper-resolution" (i.e., with a spatial resolution well below 100 meters) are being applied to small areas only.
+Yet, "hyper-resolution" (i.e., with a spatial resolution well below 100 meters) models are being applied to small areas only.
 In this study, a physically-based hydrological model, which is capable to be adopted to massive grids with >10<sup>6</sup> grid cells, is tested.
+This work sheds light on the question whether this kind of models could be used for catchments with several 100 of sqaure kilometers.

 </div>